When is the best time to come?

 We’ll offer WiFi during specific times of the day.
 The connection is slow and unrealiable, but it might just be enough to get in touch with your friends and family 🙂

-Otherwise, you can use the Internet in town on your day off or buy a local TIGO SIM Card for your unlocked phone and activate mobile internet.
+Otherwise, you can buy a local TIGO SIM Card for your unlocked phone and activate mobile internet.

 Do I need to speak Spanish?

-We do suggest to have conversational spanish skills or at least bring some learning material with you if you plan on staying for longer.
+For longer stays, we suggest to have conversational spanish skills or at least bring some learning material with you.
 You will definitely have some kind of interaction with the local community, so knowing spanish makes your stay easier and more fulfilling.
 Also, if you wish to travel to other remote places in Nicaragua, you will need to speak the language in order to get by.

 How am I going to survive without electricity, running water and all those modern amenities?